Best Baby Swaddles 2024, Tested & Reviewed

 We got our hands on the swaddles and sleep gowns for testing (thanks, Solly!) and fell in love!
 The very same softness that characterizes the Solly baby wraps is evident in these swaddles, along with a similar lightweight quality with just the right amount of stretch.
 Coming in at 52" x 52" in size, they are the perfect size for swaddling newborns up to about 2-4 months of age (or whenever they start trying to roll over).
 The fabric was lightweight and breathable enough to be appropriate for warmer weather, but also cozy enough for fall and winter sleeping.
 The beautiful colors and patterns looked great whether being used as a swaddle, nursing cover, receiving blanket, or draped over the stroller during naps.
 Washing machine friendly, and coming out of the dryer just as soft as they were when they went in, we think these are the perfect swaddle blankets for discerning parents!
 Also a great baby gift idea!
 Interested?
 You can check out the beautiful Solly Baby Swaddles here.

 We got our hands on these beautiful organic swaddling sleep sacks early last year, and fell in love with everything about them!
 This swaddling sleep sack is the best combination of a luxurious zippered sleep sack and a super effective adjustable swaddling wrap.
-The ones we tested used GOTS certified organic cotton ranging from 0.5 TOG (spring and summer) to 1.0 TOG (spring and fall) and 2.5 TOG (winter).
-The fabric is is incredibly soft and high quality, with the inside being even softer than outside.
+The ones we tested used GOTS-certified organic cotton ranging from 0.5 TOG (spring and summer) to 1.0 TOG (spring and fall) and 2.5 TOG (winter).
+The fabric is incredibly soft and high quality, with the inside being even softer than the outside.
 All of the swaddling sleep sacks are designed to fit infants from 0-3 or 0-6 months, and can be used in three ways: as a dedicated sleep sack without swaddling, as a sleep sack with swaddling, and just as a swaddle without the sack.
 The swaddle wings attach and detach from the sleep sack using Velcro, and the swaddle itself also uses Velcro to get a very snug and secure wrap around your baby's arms.
 All of the zipper parts are thoughtfully covered with soft fabric, and the sack can be opened from the top or bottom - this two-way zipper feature is amazing because it means you don't need to remove the sleep sack or unwrap the swaddle wings to change a diaper.

 The fabric is strong, breathable, and soft, all of the stitching is high quality, and we had no issues with shrinking in the laundry.
 But the best part about these blankets is the designs!
 Nest Designs partnered with the World of Eric Carle to bring some familiar baby books to life - the Very Hungry Caterpillar, Papa Please Get the Moon for Me, The Very Lonely Firefly, and other favorites - making for some seriously adorable designs.
 To be completely honest, they are the cutest sleep sacks and swaddles we have ever seen, and we are super excited to have tried them out!
-If you're wondering how they worked, you'll be happy to hear that the two babies we tested these on were snug like bugs in a rug and their parents reported great naps and high quality overnight sleep - and let's be realistic, that's what matters the most!
-If you love this swaddle sleep sack, you will also love all of the other variations that Nest Design offers, including swaddle blankets, nesting blankets, sleep suits, and more - all of which are beautiful and high quality.
+If you're wondering how they worked, you'll be happy to hear that the two babies we tested these on were both snug like a bug in a rug and their parents reported great naps and high-quality overnight sleep - and let's be realistic, that's what matters the most!
+If you love this swaddle sleep sack, you will also love all of the other variations that Nest Design offers, including swaddle blankets, nesting blankets, sleepsuits, and more - all of which are beautiful and high quality.
 Cons?
 Well, an organic swaddling sleep sack with this level of comfort and quality does not come cheap - most of them cost about $40-50.
 Given how much use you'll get out of these, and that they can serve as hand-me-downs for years to come, we think they are totally worth the cost.
 They also make great gifts!
 Interested?
 You can check out the beautiful Nest Designs Swaddling Sleep Sacks here.

-This is the most popular swaddle blanket of all-time, offering amazingly soft and high quality fabric at a reasonable price (about $10 per blanket).
+This is the most popular swaddle blanket of all time, offering amazingly soft and high-quality fabric at a reasonable price (about $10 per blanket).
 The Aden + Anais swaddle blankets come in two primary sizes, 44" x 44" and the larger classic 47" x 47" version.
 Unless you have a preemie, we strongly prefer the larger size for its coverage and versatility.
 Also, in our testing we found the larger version to be a bit softer and higher quality fabric.
 These swaddle blankets are absolutely fantastic: they are warm yet lightweight and breathable, 100% cotton, and get softer with multiple washes.
 That might sound strange, but as you wash these blankets you'll notice that each time they come out of the dryer a little bit softer than before.

 After about 4-5 washes, you're at peak softness, and it feels wonderful!
 The muslin cotton is the perfect woven density to have a tiny bit of stretch to it while maintaining its softness and durability.
 The patterns are relatively subtle and elegant, without over-saturating the fabric with dyes and wild designs.
 One of the amazing things about swaddle blankets is that once you're out of the swaddling phase, which usually occurs at around 2-4 months, you can reuse the blanket for nearly anything: nursing cover, stroller cover, and more.
 We love these swaddle blankets and are happy to have tried them out!
 Who else loves the Aden & Anais Swaddle Blankets?
 Basically everyone: Our friends at Babylist, Babygearlab, WhatToExpect, and The Bump all consider them a top pick!
 Impressed?
 You can check out the Aden + Anais swaddle blankets here.